zzc/zzc.github.io/static/markdown/phaseque/phaseque.en.md

 > Phase-Driven Sequencer

 Phaseque is a sequencer initially developed with two ideas in mind - solve some problems related to classical sequencers and create something new.
 For example, it's a common situation when composer realizes that start of a sequence is not at 1st step of sequencer - in such case Phaseque allows to easily shift pattern to desired position.
-Apart from that it provide many onther interesting thing unusual for common sequencers.
+Apart from that it provide many onther interesting things which are unusual for common sequencers.

 ## Quickstart